 Not only did Donald Trump win the White House, but the GOP kept the majority in the U.S. House and Senate, too.
 And in Pennsylvania, Republicans made gains on their House and Senate majorities.
 It’s the largest Republican majority for state reps since 1957-58 and for state senators since 1949-1950, the Post-Gazette reported.

-At Wednesday night’s Emergency Meeting: Let’s Unite to Stop President Trump, organizer Dan Moraff spoke about independent political organizing, saying the Democratic party had failed.
+At an Emergency Meeting: Let’s Unite to Stop President Trump on the night after the election, organizer Dan Moraff spoke about independent political organizing, saying the Democratic party had failed.
 Political organizing was also something attendees were asked to talk to each other about during the meeting.

 2017 — Pittsburgh Mayor Bill Peduto (D)

 - Update, Dec.
 12: Bill Peduto wants to keep being Pittsburgh’s mayor, and Councilwoman Darlene Harris is considering running.

 - Update, Jan.
 10: Previous mayoral candidate Les Ludwig says he’ll run again.

 - Update, Jan.
 18: Rev. John Welch tells the Post-Gazette that he plans to launch his candidacy on Jan.
 21.

 2017 — City Councilwoman Theresa Kail-Smith (D —District 2 aka Banksville; Beechview; Chartiers City; Crafton Heights; Mt.
 Washington and Duquesne Heights; East Carnegie; Elliott; Esplen; Fairywood; Oakwood and Ridgemont; South Shore; Sheraden; West End; Westwood and Windgap)

 - Update, Jan.
 3: Kail-Smith confirms to the Tribune-Review that she’ll run for reelection.